chem-274-A-master/problem-set-2/instructions.md

 ### Center of mass

-The center of mass is a 3d point the represents the mass-weighted center of the molecule.
+The center of mass is a 3D point that represents the mass-weighted center of the molecule.

 $$
 \begin{align}